Jamaica Coffee 101: Is It Worth The Price Tag?

 Coffee is the world’s most popular hot drink, prepared from roasted coffee beans.
 According to the International Coffee Organization (ICO), coffee is the second most traded commodity in the world after oil, with consumption listed at half a trillion cups per year.
 Humans have been drinking coffee for its stimulant properties for over one thousand years.
 Coffee beans were first introduced to Jamaica in 1728, and since then has had a long and intricate relationship with Jamaica’s culture and economy.
-Today we take a look at Jamaica’s coffee industry and figure out if Jamaican coffee is worth the hype or not.
+Today we take a look at Jamaica’s coffee industry and figure out if Jamaican coffee is worth the price tag or not.

 Get fun weekly content in your inbox when you subscribe to Adventures from Elle.